 Electric vehicle future tech is here now.
-Because If we take a look at the history of mankind, it’s easy to spot some of the more significant events that have helped us make unprecedented leaps into the future.
+Because If we take a look at the history of the world, it’s easy to spot some of the more significant events that have helped us make unprecedented leaps into the future.

 Take the wheel, or the steam engine, or burning oil for fuel – all three of these inventions have helped us get where we are today and become a technologically advanced species that is still exponentially advancing.